Basic Algorithm Templates

 res.push_back(1);

-for (int i = 0; i < cnt; i ++ ) // Multiply all prime factors using high precision multiplication
+for (int i = 0; i < cnt; i ++ ) // Use high-precision multiplication to multiply all prime factors

 for (int j = 0; j < sum[i]; j ++ )